Social Icons

 Directed by Oleg Stepchenko

-Viy is a Russian movie based off Nikolai Gogol's horror story of the same name.
-The movie pushes the limit of your mind, as you are taken on a ride of mystic setting.
-This dark fantasy movie focuses on the events of the life of a fictional British cartographer Jonathan Green (Jason Flemyng).
-Set in the early 18th century, we see the lead head out on a journey to map parts of Europe.
+Viy is a Russian movie based on Nikolai Gogol’s horror story of the same name.
+The film pushes the limits of your imagination, taking you on a journey through a mystical, dark fantasy world.
+It follows the life of a fictional 18th-century British cartographer, Jonathan Green (Jason Flemyng), as he sets out to map parts of Europe.

-The movie places you on the collision path where you must determine to turn towards the idea that everything was a figment of others imagination or go head on to believe all the mysterious events were tied to witches and mystical creatures.
+The movie places you at a crossroads: you must decide whether everything happening is a figment of imagination or if the mysterious events are tied to witches and supernatural creatures.

-There was a poor unfortunate girl who was killed in the town before Green arrived and her body was kept in a tower.
+Before Green’s arrival, a young girl in the town died under mysterious circumstances, and her body was kept in a tower.

 0 comments: